MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 ms.reviewer: andkar
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/28/2022
+ms.date: 03/03/2022
 ---
 # pairwise_dist_fl()

-Calculate distances between pairs of entites based on multiple nominal and numerical variables.
+Calculate pairwise distances between entities based on multiple nominal and numerical variables.

 The function `pairwise_dist_fl()` calculates multivariate distance between datapoints belonging to the same partition, taking into account nominal and numerical variables.
-- All string fields (besides entity and partition names) are considered nominal variables; the distance is equal to 1 if the values are different, and 0 if they are the same.
+- All string fields (besides entity and partition names) are considered nominal variables; the distance is equal to 1 if the values are different, and 0 if they're the same.
 - All numerical fields are considered numerical variables.
-They are normalized by transforming to z-scores and the distance is calculated as absolute value of the difference.
+They're normalized by transforming to z-scores and the distance is calculated as absolute value of the difference.
 The total multivariate distance between datapoints is calculated as the average of distances between variables.

-Distance close to 0 means that the entities are very similar and distance above 1 means they are very different.
-In the same way, entity with average distance close to or above 1 indicates that it is different from many other entities in the partition - thus indicating potential outlier.
+Distance close to 0 means that the entities are very similar and distance above 1 means they're very different.
+In the same way, entity with average distance close to or above 1 indicates that it's different from many other entities in the partition - thus indicating potential outlier.

 The output of the function is pairwise distances between entities under the same partition.
-It can be used as is to look for similar or different pairs (e.g. entities with minimal distant share many common features), easily transoformed to a distance matrix (as shown in the usage sample below) or used as input for clustering or outlier detection algorithms.
+It can be used as is to look for similar or different pairs (for example, entities with minimal distant share many common features), easily transformed to a distance matrix (as shown in the usage sample below) or used as input for clustering or outlier detection algorithms.

 > [!NOTE]
 > This function is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).